ThatDylanDude/ulog/README.md

 # ulog & glog

 Simple snippets for Unreal Engine in Visual Studio.
+All relevant arguments are editable by tabbing thru them such as your typical 'for loop' snippet.

+&nbsp;

 Type ulog and hit tab to expand to:

     UE_LOG(LogTemp, Display, TEXT("")).

+&nbsp;

 Type glog and hit tab to expand to: